Get to know Slovenian wine - White grape varieties

 Over half of the whole production in Slovenia is in Štajerska Slovenia.

-In Brda, the wines are kept in stainless steel or in old oak, which gives wines with a serious character and depth.
+In Brda, the wines are kept in stainless steel or in old oak, which gives them a serious character and depth.
 Pinot Gris here is also very popular in the top white cuvées.